 How to Cook Country Style Ribs in the Instant Pot

-- Next you will want to brown each rib in the Instant Pot (set to saute mode).
-Be sure to add a little oil to instant pot first.
-If you don’t have the saute mode setting, you can totally brown the ribs in a pan on the stove!
-Once the ribs are browned slightly, remove them to a plate and turn off the saute mode.
+- Brown: Next, you’ll want to brown each rib in the Instant Pot (set to sauté mode).
+Be sure to add a little oil to the Instant Pot first.
+If you don’t have the sauté setting, you can totally brown the ribs in a pan on the stove!
+Once they’re browned slightly, remove them to a plate and turn off sauté mode.

-- You are pretty much done already!
-Add the apple juice and liquid smoke to the Instant Pot and add in the trivet (I’ve added link to the one we use).
-Place the ribs on top of the trivet and put the lid on the Instant Pot.
-Set the valve to seal and turn it to manual pressure – high for 32 minutes.
+- Pressure Cook: You’re pretty much done already!
+Add the apple juice and liquid smoke to the Instant Pot, then drop in the trivet (I linked my favorite one!).
+Place the ribs on top, seal the lid, and set the valve to seal.
+Cook on manual pressure–high for 32 minutes.

-- Allow a 10 minute natural release and then carefully turn the valve to allow a quick release.
+- Release: Allow a 10-minute natural release, then carefully turn the valve to do a quick release.

-- Set your oven to broil and sprinkle more of the BBQ rub all over the ribs.
-This is where the secret to making them taste just like they were cooked on the grill comes in!
-Pop them into the oven and broil them for up to 3 minutes.
-You want them to just start to get crispy!
+- Broil: Set your oven to broil and sprinkle more of that BBQ rub all over the ribs.
+This is the secret step that makes them taste like they just came off the grill!
+Broil for up to 3 minutes, just until they start to get crispy.

-- Serve them up with a side of our Homemade BBQ Sauce, and you’ll be putting country style ribs on your shopping list every week!
+- Serve: Serve them hot with a generous side of our favorite BBQ Sauce, and don’t be surprised if you’re adding country-style ribs to your weekly shopping list.

 Should I Use a Trivet?

-Yes, it helps keep the ribs from being boiled or sitting in fat that’s dripping and then sticks to the ribs.
+Yes, it helps keep the ribs from being boiled or sitting in fat that’s dripping and then sticking to the ribs.

 What to Serve With Ribs

-Now you’re all set with a the perfect Instant Pot country style ribs, but should you serve with it?
+Now you’re all set with the perfect Instant Pot country-style ribs, but should you serve it?
 We’ve got your back!

 - Southern Macaroni and Cheese